The Truth About 3D Filament

 Leerburg sells single designed specifically for proofing: Detector Dog Proofing Kit.

 What is a proofing box used for?
 Whether you are a Law Enforcement K9 handler or a nose work sport dog trainer, you need to proof your dog off the items you are using to store and hide your odors.
-We do not want our dogs indicating on the odor boxes, or the 3-D boxes we carry our training aides in.
-We use this proofing kit to teach the dog that it is suppose to ignore the odor of the box if there is not scent with the container.
+We do not want our dogs indicating on the odor boxes or the 3D boxes we carry our training aides in.
+We use this proofing kit to teach the dog that it is supposed to ignore the odor of the box if there is no scent with the container.

 We built this kit to be used in blind searches during detector dog training.
 The two yellow magnetic odor boxes from this kit are identical to the odor boxes in our larger 5-odor and 1-odor training kits